pon3xD/kaluma/README.md

  - For something to be put online, it must be approved by everyone.

 ## TO DO (eventually)
+ - Get a better DNS Record (like www.kaluma.net).
+ - Make html templates for the games and list;
  - Add "The midnight games" (ask maia if you don't know what it is);
  - Add an options page;
  - Add an option to select the look of the website: